sebastian-mutz/fsml/doc/api/index.md

 # Coverage

-The following procedures are currently covered and have a public-facing interface.
+The following procedures are currently covered and have a public interface.
 The links will take you directly to the documentation for the API.

 | Basic Statistics (STS)                             |
 | -------------------------------------------------- |